 Behind the scenes at Sotheby’s London, where press from around the world gathered for their moment in the spotlight with the Pink Star.

-The proud new owner of the Pink Star diamond is Hong Kong jeweller Chow Tai Fook.
+The proud new owner of the the Pink Star diamond, the most expensive gem stone in the world is Hong Kong jeweller Chow Tai Fook that paid $71.2 million for the 59.60-carat stone.
 The company chairman has christened the jewel the CTF Pink after the company's initials.

 The 59.60-carat Pink Star achieved a winning bid of $83 million in 2013 at Sotheby’s Geneva but the buyer failed to complete the purchase.